-Query Performance and Storage of Large Object (LOB) Columns
+3.2.16 Query Performance and Storage of Large Object (LOB) Columns

-If your table contains Large Object (LOB) datatypes structured columns that are frequently accessed in queries but rarely updated, you can improve query performance by storing these columns out-of-line.

-You cannot map attributes to a remote LOB column.
+If your table contains large object (LOB) structured columns that are frequently accessed in queries but rarely updated, you can improve query performance by storing these columns out-of-line.
+However, you cannot map attributes to remote LOB columns.